CommonAccord/Site-Org/Doc/Privacy/CPBR/Bill/CPBR_Act_Of_2015_Title_2.md

 3.1.2.0.sec=If {the_Commission} provides notice to {a_covered_entity}, stated with particularity, that identifies a violation of {this_Act}, the civil penalty shall be calculated by multiplying the number of directly affected consumers by an amount not to exceed $5,000, unless, within 45 days of receiving such a notice, {the_covered_entity} files with {the_Commission} an objection that satisfies the requirements of subparagraph (A).

-3.1.2.1.0.sec=An objection shall include an affidavit by {the_covered_entity} that to the best of {the_covered_entity}’s knowledge, information, and belief, formed after an inquiry reasonable under the circumstances—
+3.1.2.1.0.sec=An objection shall include an affidavit by {the_covered_entity} that to the best of {the_covered_entity}'s knowledge, information, and belief, formed after an inquiry reasonable under the circumstances&emdash;

 3.1.2.1.1.sec=it is not being filed for any improper purpose;